 The thing that has me wondering if the author has a point is that he isn’t unique in his experience with what the agile community likes to call “bad scrum.”
 I see posts similar to this one on a regular basis.
 They pop up in my LinkedIn feed and my Google search results.
 They’re linked to from other articles.
 I even see a ton of articles and videos where people are responding to these negative impressions of Scrum, usually to the tune of “you’re doing it wrong.”

 In a previous post, I wrote about three reasons that people push back against processes.
-While Scrum is a methodology, I think the same reasoning applies.
+While Scrum is a framework for managing a process, I think the same reasoning applies.
 In fact, all of the articles that I’ve mentioned on either side of the argument boil down to one of two of those reasons.
 All of the Scrum naysayers are saying that Scrum is fundamentally broken.
 All of the Scrum cheerleaders are arguing that the naysayers don’t understand Scrum.
 (The third reason that people don’t follow processes - that it takes up too much time and effort - is sometimes brought up about Scrum, but rarely enough that I don’t want to focus on it.)

 In that previous post, I also talked about how there’s a point when enough people don’t understand your

 process framework that it’s time to consider that your process framework might actually be broken.

 Oh, no. No. No. No!
 This is very uncomfortable territory for me.
 I like Scrum.
 I’m one of the aforementioned Scrum cheerleaders!
 I don’t want to be bashing something that I’m so professionally invested in.
 Ok, Jim.
 Deep breaths.
 One of the hallmarks of Scrum, and agility is to learn through inspecting and adapting.
 So, let’s inspect.